dcook-net/Dotnet-Automatize/README.md

 PathToDirectory - Fully qualified Path to the directory you wish to upgrade.
 Defaults to current location.
 --useLinux - By Default the Base image to use in your DockerFile is assumed to be Alpine.
 If you would rather use a Linux base image include the --useLinux switch, or -l.
 Windows is not currently supported.
+--minorversion - The minor version of .Net Core 2 to upgrade to.
+Defaults to 2 (ie, 2.2) (Currently no validation on this, so anything other than 1 or 2 is likely to throw an exception.)

 ## Upgrading your version: